Haivision/srt/docs/handshake.md

 - If both have declared encryption, but have set different passwords, the Responder will send a `KMRSP` block with an `SRT_KM_S_BADSECRET` value.
-The transmission in both direction will be "scrambled" (encrypted and not decryptable).
+The transmission in both directions will be "scrambled" (encrypted and not decryptable).

 The value of the encryption status can be retrieved from the